When it comes to entryways, energy efficiency is all about the door materials, glass and components, and how they work together.

 ENERGY STAR is a government program that helps consumers save money on energy costs and protect the environment through superior energy efficiency.
 As part of our commitment to offering quality products that excel at helping your home save energy, we proactively adopt standards that meet or exceed ENERGY STAR criteria.

-More than 80% of Therma-Tru door and glass options are ENERGY STAR qualified and National Fenestration Rating Council (NFRC) certified.
-That means energy savings straight in your pocket.
+Our doors are qualified to help keep heating and cooling sealed inside your home.
+More than 85% of Therma-Tru door and glass options are ENERGY STAR qualified and National Fenestration Rating Council (NFRC) certified.
+That means energy savings straight into your pocket.

 Some of the features that help Therma-Tru doors earn their ENERGY STAR qualified ratings include: